JosephTLyons/Track-Notes-1/README.md

 * A special text field for capturing timestamped notes, which is done through the "Insert Timestamp" button (this feature isn't available in all DAWs, only in ones that provide information about the playhead)
 * Abilty to load up to two images into the plugin.
 Image previews are available directly on the main GUI, but larger versions can be loaded into their own windows by clicking the buttons above that hold the image's filename.
 Note - Images are not stored in the plugin binary data, only the pathway to the image on your system is stored.
 This means that if you change the location of the image, rename the image, or move the entire session to another computer, your image links will be broken.
 A good piece of advice is to copy the images you want to use into your session folders and then load them from there.
 * Ability to export media to a folder (named by the user).
 The export function saves all text-based information to a .txt file and copies any loaded images from their original location on the user's comp to the export folder.
-* Stealth Mode: Sometimes, we don't want our clients to see the notes we've written to ourselves about certain performances, so when stealth mode is activated, text inside Timestamped Notes and General Notes will be hidden.
+* Stealth Mode: We may not always want to show the clients the notes we write about their performances, so when this button is engaged, Timestamped Notes and General Notes are hidden.
+Additionally, it also deactivates the "Insert Timestamp" button.

 # Currently Supported Formats:
 * 64 bit for Mac 10.6+: VST, AU